ahdahduahduahudhadhuwahua3333/VixelPixel/PixelVixel(0.0.1)/README.txt

 2-Enjoy!

-*You Can drag it to Your DeskTop For Better Accessibility*
+*You Can drag it to Your DeskTop For Better Accessibility* on github u do this
+-right click PixelVixel folder and click save as then put it in desktop (or somwhere u can get to it better!)
+-then double click the html file and play

+(dont copy it then repost anywhere its my project i spent days on) however you can email me hh6148283@gmail.com for permission to   :)

 (Copyright Rules? you can change all you want if u need a fresh copy delete the whole file and get another one! :)